How I Swapped My Career As A Web Builder To Build A Multiple Six-Figure Business Teaching Tech Online

 Incoming: a message from Ben Pines.

-If you don’t know Ben, he’s Head of Content at Elementor and was the company’s Chief Marketing Officer at the time.
+If you don’t know Ben, he was the company’s Chief Marketing Officer (CMO) at the time.

 This was a BIG deal.
 All my teaching was based on Elementor, and Ben was a highly visible spokesperson and evangelist for the company.